-Course Outcome of Algebra-II: Students will be able to:
+Course Outcome of Algebra-II:

-1. Understand the concept of group homomorphism, isomorphism and automorphism and apply it for constructing groups.

-- 2. Analyze Class equation, Sylow's theorems and apply them for describing structures of finite groups. - 3.
-Demonstrate the knowledge of Rings, ideals of Rings and Quotient rings, Polynomial ring over field and its extension.

-4. Learn Fundamental theorem of algebra, Burnside theorem and Kronecker's theorem and solve the problems.

-- 5. Derive and apply Gauss Lemma, and Eisenstein criterion for irreducibility of Polynomials. - 6.
+- 1. Understand the concept of group homomorphism, isomorphism and automorphism and apply it - for constructing groups. - 2.
+Analyze Class equation, Sylow's theorems and apply them for describing structures of finite groups. - 3.
+Demonstrate the knowledge of Rings, ideals of Rings and Quotient rings, Polynomial ring over - field and its extension. - 4.
+Learn Fundamental theorem of algebra, Burnside theorem and Kronecker's theorem and solve the - problems. - 5.
+Derive and apply Gauss Lemma, and Eisenstein criterion for irreducibility of Polynomials. - 6.
 Demonstrate Field extensions and characterization of finite fields.